FaisalAhmedRafi/Ship-Now/README.md

 - **No backend:** Login, shipment creation, and invoice actions (Edit / Hold / Send) are all simulated client-side; nothing is persisted server-side.
 - **Dataset:** `data/*.ts` seeds representative records so tables, pagination, and totals have real data to work with; figures are illustrative.

-## AI Assistance Disclosure

-Parts of this project were built with Claude as a coding assistant.

 ## License